America’s Spiritual Civil War

 - In the spiritual authority Jesus gave us, command evil spirits to stop creating problems; including the spirits of chaos, division, hatred, intolerance, and others as needed.
 Be persistent because they resist authority but eventually must submit.

-- Contact decision-makers to encourage and influence them – business leaders, senators, representatives, mayors, and governors.
+- Contact decision-makers to encourage and influence them – business leaders, senators, representatives, mayors and governors.

 - Ask God for wisdom and spiritual insight about what’s happening, what he’s doing, and how you can do your part.

 - Rely on him to provide everything you need to do his will.
-As you do your part, trust him to produce the results.
+As you do your part, trust him to produce the results

 As stated earlier, this is a war between two spiritual kingdoms – God’s and Satan’s.
 The war is not about us, but everyone alive is engaged in it because we all belong to one of the kingdoms.
 There are no spectators in this spiritual war; only active combatants and POWs.
 As members of God’s family, we’re accountable to him for how we represent him and his kingdom, what we do in his behalf, and how we use what he gives us.

 We also must realize God gave the earth to us as our domain, so he normally honors our decisions and doesn’t intervene unless we ask him.
 That means we shouldn’t sit back and wait for him to do something; instead, ask for his help and keep asking.
 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened” (Matt.
 7:7-8, NIV).
 The grammar in this passage means we’re to keep asking, keep searching, and keep knocking.
-The result is success: we’ll receive what we ask for, find what we’re looking for, and we’ll be allowed to enter where we’ve been knocking.
+The result is success: we’ll receive what we ask for, find what we’re looking for, and we’ll be allowed to enter where we need to.

 After asking, seeking and knocking, we should begin doing what we believe God wants.
 Perseverance is a virtue in God’s kingdom.
 “You need to persevere so that when you have done the will of God, you will receive what he has promised” (Heb.
 10:36).
 So be faithful to God and never surrender to Satan; never.
 Persevere and never quit; never.

 Passivity is not a virtue in God’s kingdom, so to be passive is to abdicate and surrender to the enemy.
-The church’s passivity has allowed a battalion of evil spirits from Satan’s kingdom to capture people, program their thinking, and dispatch them to attack anything on earth associated with God; including us.
+The church’s passivity has allowed a battalion of evil spirits from Satan’s kingdom to capture people, program their thinking and dispatch them to attack anything on earth associated with God; including us.
 Because we’re passive, our culture is drifting from Judeo-Christian values at an increasing pace.

 Yet, the church remains silent and uninvolved.
 Dietrich Bonhoeffer, a German Christian during the Nazi era, saw the same problem in German churches as radicals transformed that nation’s culture.
 He’s quoted as saying, “Silence in the face of evil is itself evil: God will not hold us guiltless.
 Not to speak is to speak.
 Not to act is to act.”
 If we don’t agree with what others are doing or like the direction our nation is going, then we must say or do something positive about it, not just complain.